月度归档 2025年12月31日

 Frequent Crossovers

 Bomber jackets now appear in collaborations, limited editions, and streetwear crossovers.
-Using Style Fusion, designers can mix street aesthetics with luxury tailoring, utility elements, or experimental graphics to create hybrid concepts.
+Using Style Innovation, designers can mix street aesthetics with luxury tailoring, utility elements, or experimental graphics to create hybrid concepts.
 This helps generate fresh, culturally relevant designs quickly, while maintaining the jacket’s iconic appeal.

 street style